Are trolls real? Decide for yourself – after joining us on a full-scale exploration of trolls in Norway, that is.

 The Norway “troll”: A mini etymology

-From the first written records pertaining to Nordic countries, trolls’ symbolism was always that of some monstrous (and usually evil) being associated with magic.
+From the first written records pertaining to Nordic countries, the image of trolls was commonly that of a monstrous (and usually evil) being associated with magic.

-Though the exact etymology of the word hasn’t been fully constructed, there are certain North Germanic origins considered to be probable.
+Though the exact etymology of the word hasn’t been fully constructed, there are certain North Germanic origins considered to be probable parent words.

 Here are just a few: